 Most notably, the speed, reach and quality of 5G services will be heavily dependent on governments and regulator support.
-They need to provide timely access to the right amount and type of spectrum, and under the right conditions.
+Also, they need to provide timely access to the right amount and type of spectrum, and under the right conditions.

 2. 5G needs spectrum within three key frequency ranges to deliver widespread coverage and support all use cases.
 The three ranges are: Sub-1 GHz, 1-6 GHz and above 6 GHz.

-4. Licensed spectrum should remain the core 5G spectrum management model.
-Unlicensed bands can play a complementary role.
+4. Exclusively licensed spectrum should remain the core 5G spectrum management approach.
+Spectrum sharing and unlicensed bands can play a complementary role.

-8. Governments and regulators need to adopt national policy measures to encourage long-term heavy investments in 5G networks (e.g. long-term licences, clear renewal process, spectrum roadmap etc).
+8. Governments and regulators need to adopt national spectrum policy measures to encourage long-term heavy investments in 5G networks (e.g. long-term licences, clear renewal process, spectrum roadmap etc).

 And go here to find the GSMA’s 5G spectrum guide.